 You can also create a membership site and earn money from your monthly subscribers.

 Really, with the way technology is nowadays, the sky’s the limit when it comes to earning money online!
 How you will earn will depend on your interests, your skills, and your financial situation.
 Sometimes you need to invest some money in order to make money.

-For example, with blogging, you need to invest in hosting.
+For example, with blogging, you need to invest in reliable web hosting.
 If you want to be an author, you need to invest in editing and cover creation.
 There are other things you can invest in, such as paid plugins, paid marketing tools, and a million other things that you might not necessarily need but will make your life easier.

 Because I am frugal, I try to limit my expenses while increasing my income!

 I can, however, recommend the following tools and services — all links are affiliate links, which means that if you decide to buy them, I will get a small commission (YOU WON’T PAY MORE BY USING THESE LINKS):

 For blogging, I highly recommend buying the plugin Content Upgrades PRO.
 This will help you grow your email list and ultimately earn money.

 If you want some themes, check out the ones from Thrive.